Soft-Contact/resto/specs/resto_json_api.md

 * ``baseUnit`` - the base unit of this order row's article, e.g. a bottle, BTL.
 * ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
 Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
 * ``purchasePriceWithTax`` - The purchase price of a base unit of this order row's article including tax
 * ``purchaseTax`` - The purchase tax percentage applied to the purchase of this order row's article.
-Given as a whole number, e.g 24% is given as 24.
+Given as a whole number if possible, decimal number otherwise, e.g 24% is given as 24 and 25.5% as 25.5.

 <a name="deliverynote"></a>
 ### Delivery Note